NEWS

 What the lark saw

-The Three Choirs Festival, in RVW's home county of Gloucestershire, will present a new community led creative programme in 2023 to conclude the RVW150 celebrations.
+The Three Choirs Festival, in RVW's home county of Gloucestershire, presented a new community- led creative programme in 2023 to conclude the RVW150 celebrations.
 What the Lark Saw combines different strands of RVW’s work, taking musical ideas from The Lark Ascending and folk song, and inspiration from Wordsworth’s description of the lark as a ‘pilgrim of the sky’.
-On a modern pilgrimage, the project will travel out into communities to collect stories and ‘present day folk tales’ to be used as the source of creative responses (working with a collective of local artists, writers and performers).
-Bringing together these responses will be a central song cycle/cantata created by Gloucestershire-based composer Liz Lane.
+On a modern pilgrimage, (working with a collective of local artists, writers and performers), the project travelled out into communities to collect responses and ‘present day folk tales’.
+Bringing together these responses was a central song cycle/cantata created by Gloucestershire-based composer Liz Lane.

 As one of the great symphonists of the 20th century, Ralph Vaughan Williams had an extraordinary impact on British music.